Micro Encoder FAQ

 Please use a decoder or converter.

-Compatible up to 20 bit, and in the case of 20 bit, the error bit cannot be used.
+It is compatible with up to 20 bit.
+In the case of 20 bit, the error bit cannot be used.

 It supports up to 24 bit and has a proven operating record with our products.